by Janet Allard

 Conceived and developed with Michael Bigelow Dixon

 In this breezy "NASComedy" the fast lane is stalled to a screeching halt by the arrival of a woman driver on the NASCAR scene, and egos get bruised as Holly "Legs" Nelson starts stealing the show, driving so fast some think she's cheating.
 Her rival wants to sabotage her success, which results in a fast-paced story of NASCAR drivers and their kooky fans, all in pursuit of high-octane glory.
-And for the sexism of these chauvinist drivers?
+And for the drivers?
 Well, they're all played by women!

 COMMISSIONED BY THE GUTHRIE THEATER